In the last decade, UICC has launched a series of initiatives to encourage early detection and improve access to treatment and care.

-In 2015, UICC teamed up with Pfizer Oncology to launch the Seeding Progress and Resources for the Cancer Community (SPARC) MBC Challenge.
-This global grant initiative sought to support new ideas and projects from advocacy groups, hospital networks and other non-for-profit organisations working to address the specific needs of metastatic breast cancer patients.
-The SPARC MBC Challenge awarded a total of 1,580,000 USD in grants to over 50 organisations from 35 countries, providing seed funding for new initiatives alongside a package of training, networking, mentoring and financial support.
+The Breast Cancer programme builds on the Seeding Progress and Resources for the Cancer Community (SPARC) MBC Challenge delivered from 2015-2021, in partnership with Pfizer Oncology.
+SPARC was a global grant initiative seeking to support new ideas and projects from advocacy groups, hospital networks and other non-for-profit organisations working to address the specific needs of metastatic breast cancer patients.
+The SPARC MBC Challenge awarded a total of 1,580,000 USD in grants to over 50 organisations from 35 countries, providing seed funding for new initiatives alongside a package of training, networking, and mentoring.